 Unfortunately, the most telltale sign of a bed bug problem isn't the bed bug's bite.
 However, bites on the skin can be a poor indicator of a bed bug infestation.
 Bed bug bites can look like bites from other insects (such as mosquitoes or chiggers), rashes (such as eczema or fungal infections) or even hives.
 Not to mention, some people do not react to bed bug bites at all.

 However, it still helps to look for these signs or symptoms of a bed bug bite, and make a connection based on other findings as well:

 - Burning and itching

-- Bed bug bite rash across localized area
+- Bed bug bite rash across a localized area

 - Straight lines of multiple bites

 Once you confirm the infestation has begun and are wondering "what do I do if I have bed bugs?" remember that the main goal is to end it even quicker than you found it.
 Unfortunately, bed bugs are very difficult to get rid of.
 They typically require a strategic approach by a bed bug control professional using multiple methods to fully remove them from your home once they have established an infestation.
-That's why it's important to contact a professional who's knowledgeable and trained in bed bug control to inspect your home and determine the best treatment methods.
+That's why it's essential to contact a professional who's knowledgeable and trained in bed bug control to inspect your home and determine the best treatment methods.
 Terminix® has the experts you need.
 Reach out today for a quote to eliminate the bed bugs in your home.